Virginia Notary Services

 - Updates Modifications & Confirmations

 In Office Notary Fees

 The fees a notary may charge are set by the State of Texas.
 The most common fee is $6 for a standard oath or affirmation and seal

 Mobile Notary Fees

 If you are looking for a one time service. we offer notary signing services in our office and mobile signing services across the United States.
 Our maximum fee for the mobile notary services in the US is $75READ MORE ABOUT FEES

 Ready to Get Started?
 Contact Us Today!

 There’s an experienced public notary near you in our nationwide notary affiliate network.
 Available on-demand, any time of the day and any day of the week, we are ready to come to your location to witness and execute your signing.
-With each one of our notaries covered with a $1,000,000 errors and omissions insurance policy, your company is fully protected.
 Getting started is simple.request quote: Virginia notary services